-We have seen countless questions about screen resolution or graphics cards problems here at Boxaid remote tech support.
+We have seen countless questions about screen resolution or graphics cards problems here at Boxaid online tech support.
 Some font issues are hardware related and some are software related.
 Some are more annoying than others and some can be ignored.
 Sometimes you have a font issue that can be isolated to a specific application like your browser or Microsoft Office.
 This issue was highlighted by a customer who had tried several possible solutions he found on Google to fixing jagged poor quality fonts before calling Boxaid for tech support.

 What the Font is Going on?